MAZamarripa/idaes-pse/docs/reference_guides/model_libraries/power_generation/costing/power_plant_costing.rst

 where:

-* sacaled_cost - the cost of the system in Million dollars
+* scaled_cost - the cost of the system in Million dollars
 * reference_cost - the cost of the reference system in thousands of dollars
 * scaled_param - the value of the system's process parameter
 * reference_param - the value of the reference system's process parameter